Department Website: http://careeradvancement.uchicago.edu

 Advising: Students have access to one-on-one advising with the program director of UChicago Careers in Education Professions, an expert with extensive experience in education.
 The program director provides students with personalized assistance in career planning, finding job and internship opportunities that match their interests, and preparing application materials.

-Workshops and Events: Workshops are held three times per academic term and cover an array of topics and issues in the field of education.
-Events have included a talk with U.S. Secretary of Education Arne Duncan and the first Urban Education Summit.
+Workshops and Events: Workshops are held throughout the academic term and cover an array of issues in the education field.
+Events have included, for example, talks with former U.S. Secretary of Education Arne Duncan, education technology entrepreneurs, local principals in community schools, and researchers investigating promising best practices in teaching, learning, and child development.

 Metcalf Internship Opportunities and Career Treks: Education Professions is committed to offering students valuable internship opportunities at a wide range of education-focused organizations.
-In addition, the program offers career treks to Chicago area primary, secondary, and higher education institutions.
-During these treks, students have the opportunity to experience firsthand the work environments in these organizations.
+In addition, the program offers career treks to Chicago area schools, non-profits, and leading policy and research institutes.
+During these treks, students have the opportunity to experience firsthand myriad work environments and career roles in these organizations.

 Gap Year Support: Increasingly, College students wait to apply for graduate programs until after they graduate, giving them time to make sure they are making the right decision and are able to assemble a competitive application.
 Education Professions supports students who choose to take time between college and their graduate programs in several ways.
 We continue to work with alumni who may need assistance with their applications or decision-making process.
 We also help students and alumni find appropriate gap year experiences in the field of education.